-As I enter the room Keema, Katherine and Yolanda’s robust four month old, is wiggling on Katherine’s lap.
-As I walk closer to these mothers, Keema turns toward mother’s breast.
+As I enter the room Keema, Katherine and Yolanda’s robust four-month-old, is wiggling on Katherine’s lap.
+As I walk closer to these mothers, Keema turns toward Katherine’s mother’s breast.
 Mom looks tired as she leans over, picks up and undresses her daughter for her routine check up.

-During the day the number of Keema’s breastfeeding have dropped off a bit.
+During the day the number of Keema’s feeds have dropped off a bit.
 When she’s on the breast she is easily distracted by their barking dog or Yolanda stirring the pasta for dinner.

-What an interesting example of when a “Touchpoints”, “Leap” or “bump along the road” has been misunderstood as a breastfeeding problem.
+What an interesting example of when a “Touchpoint,” “Leap,” or “bump along the road” has been misunderstood as a breastfeeding problem!

-As discussed in a previous newsletter, developmental surge can cause changes in baby’s behavior and a change in her breastfeeding pattern.
+As discussed in a previous newsletter, developmental surges can cause changes in baby’s behavior and in her breastfeeding pattern.
 These times of change are predictable.
-And, breastfeeding mothers need to know what’s happening in order to avoid adding formula or giving up breastfeeding all together.
+Breastfeeding families need to know what’s happening in order to avoid adding formula or giving up breastfeeding all together.

 “Wonderful!” the lactation consultant (LC) says.
-“Sounds like Keema is having two important four-month-old surges in her development: she’s rolling over and she’s increasingly curious about, and interested in, the world around her.
-I would expect her to wake up more at night and to be a little “off” while she learning to roll over.”
+“It sounds like Keema is having two important four-month-old surges in her development: she’s rolling over and she’s increasingly curious about, and interested in, the world around her.
+I would expect her to wake up more at night and to be a little ‘off’ as she goes through these changes.”

-The LC goes on to explain that the increase in nighttime feeding has shifted more of her 24-hour calorie needs from daytime to nighttime: a problem that’s easy to fix.
-Understanding that more frequent awakening at night
+The LC goes on to explain that the increase in nighttime feeding has shifted more of her 24-hour calorie needs from daytime to nighttime — Reverse Night Feeding, a problem that’s easy to fix.